 NOTE: You absolutely will want to get yourself a National Parks Pass for this trip.
 They cost $80 and are good for one year (you can buy them online, or at the first National Park site you visit).
-You'll save lots of money on this trip if you have one!
+You'll save lots of money on this trip (potentially more than $100!) if you have one!

 Day 2: Zion National Park

 Wake up early to catch the free shuttle into Zion National Park, the first of the Mighty 5 parks you'll visit on this road trip.
 From March through early autumn, no private vehicles are allowed to use the Zion Canyon Scenic Drive, so you'll need to pick up another shuttle at the Visitors Center in order to head further into the park.